jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “Representative PoC comments were:
+- Communication happens at the end of each time step.
+However, iteration within the time step is possible through implicit solving of (some of) the components.
-- "Communication happens at the end of each time step.
-However, iteration within the time step is possible through implicit solving of (some of) the components. preCICE can do read between 0 and time window max, using time interpolation in read calls.
-There is also implicit coupling"
+- preCICE can do read between 0 and time window max, using time interpolation in read calls.
+There is also implicit coupling.

 From a technical perspective, considering preCICE's architecture and features: